phonegap/phonegap-template-vue-f7-split-panel/CONTRIBUTING.md

 ## Contributing

-Thank you for your interest in contributing to the Vue.js + Framework7 Blank Template.
+Thank you for your interest in contributing to the Vue.js + Framework7 Split View / Panel Template.

 #### Issues